A Cultural Guide to Mongolia's Tsaatan Reindeer Herders

 Image: EL guest Kairi Aun

-The herding cycle is divided into four main seasons and members of the Tsaatan community move seasonally with their reindeer within the taiga.
-The migration pattern of the families is based on their reindeer herds having adequate access to the lichen, sedges, grasses and moss on which they graze as well as depending on the weather and climate.
-A typical migration pattern is that summer is spent in the high valleys and the winter in the more sheltered taiga forest.
+The herding cycle of the Tsaatan is divided into four main seasons, with community members moving seasonally with their reindeer within the taiga.
+Their migration pattern ensures that the reindeer have adequate access to lichen, sedges, grasses, and moss, and is influenced by weather and climate.
+Typically, the Tsaatan spend summers in the high valleys and winters in the more sheltered taiga forest.

-Although the Tsaatan move seasonally they practise a modern form of nomadism.
-An example of this is whereby some members may move into the Tsagaannuur district centre during term time – enabling their children to attend school while families without children stay in the taiga to tend all the reindeer.
+Although the Tsaatan practice a modern form of nomadism, some members move to the Tsagaannuur district center during the school term, enabling their children to attend school while families without children stay in the taiga to tend to the reindeer.

 A home of Mongolia's reindeer herders